-An additional missing trail link is between Mt.
-Washington Park and Olympia Park across Woodruff Street and through Chatham Villages private property.
-This Master Plan recommends working in partnership with Chatham Village to allow trail access through the property to fully connect the trail system between two of the park's most valuable assets.
+An additional missing trail link is located between Mt.
+Washington Park and Olympia Park across Woodruff Street and through Chatham Village's private property.
+The Master Plan recommends working in partnership with Chatham Village to allow trail access through the property to fully connect the trail system between two of the park's most valuable assets.